8 Things to do at Johnson Lake in Banff

 1. Johnson Lake Hike

 If you’d like a nice, scenic walk around a beautiful lake in Banff National Park, look no further than the Johnson Lake hike.
-Alternating between lakeside and forest settings, the 3 km hike around Johnson Lake is one of the best easy hikes in Banff National Park.
+Alternating between lakeside and forest settings, the 3 km (1.9 mile) hike around Johnson Lake is one of the best easy hikes in Banff National Park.

 The kid-friendly hike around Johnson Lake, Banff is one of our favorites.
 The easy hiking trail goes all the way around this beautiful lake in Banff